luckyfengyong/vagrant-hadoop/README.md

 # Introduction

 Vagrant project to spin up a cluster of 6 virtual machines with Hadoop v2.7.0, Zookeeper v3.4.6, Spark v1.3.0, SparkR and Slider 0.60.0 incubating (with application packages of hbase v1.0.0 and OpenLava v2.2).
 Java/Ant/Maven/Scala/R/Docker environment is setup in all the nodes.
+A metric watch baesd on ELK is installed to collect metrics of YARN and OpenLava.

 1. node1 : HDFS NameNode
 2. node2 : YARN ResourceManager + JobHistoryServer + ProxyServer + Zookeeper Server + Slider + Spark + SparkR (+ optional HBase Master)